Win a Breathtaking Bryson City Giveaway

 Don't miss the fabulous second floor with their American-made studio furniture and lighting collection.
 The outdoor sculpture garden is a great spot for a picnic.
 Grovewood Gallery is open year-round Monday-Sunday 10 AM-5 PM.
 For current exhibits and events, go to Grovewood Gallery website.

-Biltmore Industries Homespun Museum: Located in the heart of Grovewood Village, this humble, one-room museum presents a historical overview of Biltmore Industries.
-On display is an antique 4-harness loom and memorabilia such as letters, artifacts, and photographs depicting highlights from the active years of the industry.
+Biltmore Industries Homespun Museum: Located in the heart of Grovewood Village, this intimate one-room museum brings to life the fascinating story of Biltmore Industries.
+Learn how this influential Arts and Crafts enterprise, cofounded by Edith Vanderbilt, grew from a humble craft education program into one of the nation’s foremost producers of handwoven wool.
 Admission is free.
 Open April-December, Monday-Sunday, 10 AM-5 PM.

 Estes-Winn Antique Car Museum: See 19 classic beauties and some horse-drawn vehicles.
 Admission is free, but donations are appreciated.
 Open April-December, Monday-Sunday, 10 AM-5PM.
 Read more.